I Tried Olaplex's No.8 Hair Mask & The Result Has To Be Seen To Be Believed

 What is in the Olaplex No.8 Intense Bond Moisture Mask and how does it work?

-Olaplex No.8 works on all hair types, including virgin hair.
-The star ingredient in all Olaplex products is bis-aminopropyl diglycol dimaleate, which the brand says is scientifically proven to add twice as much shine, four times more hydration, and six times more smoothness for all hair types after just one use, according to an independent study.
-The protein works by repairing damage and relinking hair bonds after they've been broken by things such as bleach or color, harsh weather, heat styling, or general wear and tear.
-When the hair's bonds are broken, hair often appears split at the ends or frizzy, and feels dry or brittle.
+Olaplex No.8 works on all hair types, even virgin hair.
+The star ingredient in all Olaplex products is bis-aminopropyl diglycol dimaleate, which the brand says is scientifically proven to add twice as much shine, four times more hydration and six times more smoothness for all hair types after just one go, according to an independent study.
+It works by repairing damage and relinking hair bonds after they have been broken by things such as bleach or colour, harsh weather, heat styling or general wear and tear.
+When the hair's bonds are broken, hair often appears split at the ends, frizzy and feels dry or brittle.

-The difference between other Olaplex hair products and the new No.8 is that the latter is souped up with a handful of extra ingredients, many of which can be found in skin care but are also shown to have brilliant hair benefits: hyaluronic acid for an extra hit of hydration, ceramides to speed up repair and lock in moisture, and avocado oil, rosehip oil, and rice bran oil, all of which nourish dry, brittle strands deeply and provide a glossy finish.
-(Think of it as a more concentrated version of Olaplex No.3.)
+The difference between other Olaplex hair products and the new No.8 is that the latter is souped up with a handful of extra ingredients, typically found in skincare but which are shown to have brilliant hair benefits: hyaluronic acid for an extra hit of hydration, ceramides which speed up repair and lock in moisture, and avocado oil, rosehip oil and rice bran oil, all of which nourish dry, brittle strands deeply and provide a glossy finish.
+Think of it as a more concentrated version of Olaplex No.3.

-According to Lavinia Popescu, vice president of research and development at Olaplex, No.8 has been formulated to avoid protein overload so that hair doesn't become dry and break over time.
-Left on for just 10 minutes, the mask coats and absorbs into damp hair strands while the cuticle (the outside layer) is open, so it works from the inside out.
-No.8 is also free from sulfates, making it a safe option for colored hair and those with a sensitive or reactive scalp.

 Advertisement